EndPointCorp/end-point-blog/2023/12/client-profile-j-g-title-company.md

 ![The J.G.
 Title Suite application, featured on the company's website](/2023/12/client-profile-j-g-title-company/j-g-title-suite-featured.png)

-We are still working on several tasks related to the Phase III of the project.
-As the application keeps growing, and the user base sends feedback, new phases of work wil surely be added to the project in the future.
+We are continuing work on several tasks related to the Phase III of the project.
+As the application keeps growing, and the user base sends feedback, new phases of work will surely be added to the project in the future.

 This partnership is a testament to our shared vision for efficiency and innovation, and we're excited to continue reshaping the industry with J.G.
 Title Company!